sejoDjoseon/podman-go-example/README.md

 This is an example of a simple service in go.
 Includes a makefile to do things like build, run and other development actions.

-The only dependency needed to use it is having podman.
+podman is the only denpendency to use it.